-Consolidated
+Consolida Consolidated

-2012 \$ 2011 \$
+2013 \$ 2012 \$

-14. Reserves

-Share based payment reserve (i) 2,368,172 2,055,722

-Foreign currency translation reserve (ii) (29,468) (14,845)
+Share option reserve (i) Foreign currency translation reserve (ii) Total reserves 1,712,736 - 1,712,736 2,368,172 (29,468) 2,338,704

-Total reserves 2,338,704 2,040,877

-(i) This reserve is used to record the value of equity benefits provided to employees and directors as part of their remuneration and as consideration for other equity settled transactions.
+- (i) This reserve is used to record the value of equity benefits provided to employees and directors as part of their remuneration and as consideration for other equity settled transactions. - (ii) This reserve is used to record exchange differences arising on translation of the foreign controlled entity, as described in note 1(ab).
+The reserve is recognised in profit and loss when the net investment is disposed of.